EU split on Western Balkans accession

 "Starting the negotiations in June 2019 will also contribute to strengthening countries' resilience to external, detrimental interests of other players and ensure that EU continues are the leading player for a positive regional transformation," they added, in an allusion to Russian competition for influence in the Western Balkans.

-The group-of-14 included all the former Iron Curtain member states which joined the EU after 2004, except Romania - which opted out because it is meant to be neutral as the current holder of the EU presidency.
+The group-of-14 included all the former Iron Curtain member states which joined the EU after 2004, except Romania, which opted out because it is meant to be neutral as the current holder of the EU presidency.

 Austria and Italy, which neighbour the Balkans region, as well as Malta, also signed up.